Lorenzooone/gba-dump-gb/README.rst

 Technical details
 =================

-The Dumper sends "single byte"s in 2 nybble transfers (masked with 0x10), and it expects to receive the "single byte" it sent during the next "single byte" transfer.
+The Dumper (payload.asm) sends "single byte"s in 2 nybble transfers (masked with 0x10),
+and it expects to receive the "single byte" it sent during the next "single byte" transfer.
 Failing to do so will cause the transfer to restart from a checkpoint at the first occasion by sending a FAIL.
 OK and FAIL are masked with 0x40.
 Details below.